MicrosoftDocs/learn/learn-pr/github/manage-github-actions-enterprise/includes/manage-runners.md

 :::image type="content" source="../media/create-group-2.png" alt-text="New group screen with group name example for all repositories.":::

-Note that when new runners are created, they are automatically assigned to the default group within the enterprise or organization.
+When new runners are created, they are automatically assigned to the default group within the enterprise or organization.
 Runners can only be in one group at a time, however, both Enterprise Cloud and Enterprise Server give you the possibility to move runners from the default group to another group.

 ## Configure self-hosted runners for enterprise use

 Enterprise Cloud and Enterprise Server offer multiple features enabling you to customize your self-hosted runners for your enterprise use.
-Some of these features include _labels, proxy servers, and IP allow lists_.
+Some of these features include _labels, proxy servers, and IP allowlists_.

 ### Labels